alleyway/add-tradingview-alerts-tool/README.md

     # make sure you're running at least node version 14.15.0
     node -v

-    # create your tradingview-alerts-home directory
+    # create your tradingview-alerts-home directory and/or upgrade version
     npx @alleyway/create-tradingview-alerts-home

     # Follow prompts to initialize your tradingview-alerts-home